zlagpacan/437_OoO/README.md

 # 437_OoO
-MIPS dual-core out-of-order CPU implementation based in Purdue ECE 437 infrastructure
+MIPS dual-core out-of-order CPU implementation based in Purdue ECE 437 infrastructure.
+Based on architecture lectures in Purdue ECE 437, ECE 565, and ECE 666.

+- if you are a student in ECE 437 trying to copy from this design for your labs, you will find your effort completely wasted for the following reasons:
+  - this design is unbelievably far outside of the expected microarchitecture specification for the labs
+    - there is not a single module or testbench for a module that will get you a checkoff in the labs
+    - the design will fail all cache lab test cases due to the dcache hit counter
+    - the design will fail some racey multicore lab test cases since these expect your core requests and bus to behave a certain way
+  - this design does not use the required interfaces
+  - Purdue ECE 437 will be using RISC-V instead of MIPS starting Fall 2024!

 ## Goals
 - implement R10K-based out-of-order core
 - implement split transaction bus
 - use MOESI snoopy cache coherence protocol
-- use MSHRs
+- use MSHRs, non-blocking caches
-- system should act as memory bandwidth maximizing machine, not individual operation latency minimizer
+- system should act as memory bandwidth maximizing machine, not individual operation latency minimizer since have out-of-order to cover latencies

 ## Constraints
 - based in Purdue ECE 437 infrastructure